 Run the BIST Test On Your Dell Laptop

-To begin the BIST test, you should hold down the FN key and press the power button.
+To begin the BIST test, you should hold down the D key and press the power button.
 Release them both, and this should begin the BIST test.
 You should see two colored bars appear on the screen, then text asking if you saw them.
 Select NO to begin the test.